Spanish ship San Ildefonso: Spanish service

 San Ildefonso then sailed on campaign against the French and British navies for four years beginning in 1793.
-She returned to port at Cadiz on 3 March 1797 and was subsequently blockaded in that port by the Royal Navy.
+She returned to port at Cádiz on 3 March 1797 and was subsequently blockaded in that port by the Royal Navy.
 San Ildefonso sailed to America twice from 1798 to 1802 as an escort to convoys of galleons.
 During these voyages artillery officer Luis Daoiz de Torres, who would later lead the Spanish forces against French troops in the Dos de Mayo Uprising, served aboard the ship due to a shortage of trained naval officers.
 San Ildefonso was placed in reserve at Ferrol in 1802 for the last time in her career.
 After another period of refit in July and August 1805 she joined the main Spanish fleet prior to the Battle of Trafalgar.
 In her career to this point San Ildefonso had been in Spanish service for 21 years but had spent 9 of those years disarmed in reserve and had not fought any engagements.